WYMONDHAM

 |

 Wymondham is an attractive, historic Norfolk market town with its red roofs and the massive towers of the Abbey church set against green fields of the Tiffey Valley.
 While Wymondham has changed with the times, it has maintained its market town atmosphere with an attractive town centre, some outstanding old buildings, a good range of shops and other facilities.
 Like many East Anglian towns, Wymondham earned its wealth from wool, but another industry which survived in the town was the making of small wooden objects - spoons for example - and some of the streets of Wymondham take their name from this, such as Spooner Row.
 Wymondham has a magnificent, twin tower Abbey, founded in 1107 by William d'Albini and has been adapted over the centuries.
-Finally, make sure your do not miss Wymondham railway station - which has been restored and its buildings house a museum, gift shop, themed restaurant and tea room. |
+Finally, make sure your do not miss Wymondham railway station - which has been restored and its buildings house a themed restaurant. |

 |